Laurence Payne: Actor

 Payne made his professional debut at the Old Vic theatre in 1939 and remained with the company for several years.
 He then performed at the Chanticleer and Arts theatres in London, also directing and broadcasting for the first times during this period.
 At Stratford-on-Avon he played, among other parts, Romeo in Peter Brook's 1947 production.

 After more work at London theatres, he played leading roles at the prestigious Bristol Old Vic, and after that rejoined the London Old Vic company.
 At the Embassy Theatre in London he played Hamlet.

 His film credits include: The Trollenberg Terror (aka.
 The Crawling Eye), Vampire Circus, The Tell-Tale Heart and Ben-Hur.
-His television credits include: Z-Cars, Moonstrike, Thriller (1 episode, 1974), The Sandbaggers, Airline, Telephone Soup and Tales of the Unexpected.
+His television credits include: Z-Cars, Moonstrike, Thriller (1 episode, 1974), The Sandbaggers, Airline, Telephone Soup, The Saint (1966) - Episode (S5,E6) and Tales of the Unexpected.
 See him also as Capulet in a 1976 version of Romeo and Juliet.

 He appears in three Doctor Who serials: The Gunfighters, The Leisure Hive and The Two Doctors, playing a different role in each.
 Perhaps his most famous role was as TV's Sexton Blake (1968–71) on ITV in Britain.
-It was while filming an episode of Sexton Blake that he lost the sight in his left eye during rehearsal of a sword fighting scene with actor Basil Henson, following a hard sword blow against the side of his head.
+It was while filming an episode of Sexton Blake that he lost sight in his left eye during rehearsal of a sword fighting scene with actor Basil Henson, following a hard sword blow against the side of his head.
 Peter Moffatt took him straight away to Moorfields Eye Hospital, and Payne was told that, if he could lie still for a week without moving his head, his retina would join up again so preserving his sight.
-Instead of doing this, Payne went back to work, got hit in a fist fight, and so lost his sight in that eye.
+Instead of doing this, Payne went back to work, got hit in a fistfight, and so lost his sight in that eye.